Millionaire Raffle Draws

 The Millionaire Raffle is a special game that offers thousands of prizes in each draw, including top prizes worth €1 million.
 They are usually held at Christmas but in previous years Millionaire Raffles have also taken place at Easter and during the summer.
 Entries to these raffles are limited and the advertised prizes are guaranteed to be given away.

-There were 6,009 prizes available, ranging in value from €500 to the million-euro top prize.
-The table below shows all the prizes that were on offer, as well as the odds of winning each one (based on all 500,000 tickets being sold).
+There will be a total of 6,210 prizes available, ranging in value from €500 to the million-euro top prize.
+The table below shows all the prizes that can be won, as well as the odds of winning each one (based on all 500,000 tickets being sold).

 |Prize Value||Number of Prizes||Odds of Winning|